dawnsbury/dawnsbury-days-example-mods/README.md

 If you're interested in doing this, you can read more in the readme file in the SteamWorkshopUploader folder in the main game folder, or you can reach out to me on [Discord](https://discord.gg/MnPp8z2epk) in the #mod-support channel.

+Also, to prevent yourself from accidentally making a mistake, use `ModManager.AssertV2()` and `ModManager.AssertV3()` respectively to make sure you're compiling against the correct binaries.
+Again the Kobold mod can serve as inspiration.

 ## Licensing

 Some parts of this repository are Open Game Content.
 See the individual folders for copyright notices and definitions of Open Game Content and Product Identity.